OscPop/OscPop.github.io/README.md

 * Give the website a theme
 * Show off some projects in a nice way
 * Include some dynamic elements
+* I will also need to practice writing better commit messages ...